pliniker/mo-gc/doc/Project-RFC.md

 reference count reaches zero, the GC thread moves the pointer to a heap cache data structure that is used by a tracing collector.

-Because the GC thread runs concurrently with the application threads without stopping them to synchronize, all GC-managed data structures that refer to other GC-managed objects must provide a safe concurrent trace function.
+Because the GC thread runs concurrently with the mutator threads without stopping them to scan stacks or trace, all GC-managed data structures that refer to other GC-managed objects must provide a safe concurrent trace function.

 Data structures' trace functions can implement any transactional